JorgeGalingP/DAW-2017/API.md

 ## URLs with DELETE method (Delete an element)
 #### DELETE Sales
 * Delete one single sale by code: https://localhost:8443/api/ofertas/oferta/code
-* Delete one single sale by id: https://localhost:8443/api/ofertas/oferta/id
+* Delete one single sale by id: https://localhost:8443/api/ofertas/ofertas/id
 * Delete one single sale by code: https://localhost:8443/api/ofertas/code
 #### DELETE Resources
 * Delete one single resource: https://localhost:8443/api/resources/articulo/id
 #### DELETE Users
 * Put one user: https://localhost:8443/api/miperfil/id
 #### DELETE Checkout orders
-* Delete all orders in checkout: https://localhost:8443/api/purchaseOrder/interprete
 * Delete one order in checkout by id: https://localhost:8443/api/purchaseOrder/id
 * Delete one order in checkout by code: https://localhost:8443/api/purchaseOrder/code
 ## Examples
-* For example you can user https://localhost:8443/api/resources/articulo/23 to get the resource with id number 23 and the output in JSON format is
+* For example you can user https://localhost:8443/api/resources/23 to get the resource with id number 23 and the output in JSON format is
 ```
 {
   "id": 23,